pennlabs/django-rest-live/docs/router.md

 The `RealtimeRouter` object builds up mappings between DRF views and Django models, registers signal handlers to get save and delete signals, and generates a channels `Consumer` subclass to handle incoming websocket requests.
-Multiple `RealtimeRouter`s can be instantiated in the same application to be handled by two separate consumers.
+Multiple `RealtimeRouter`s can be instantiated in the same application to be handled by separate consumers.

 ## API